Braves vs. Pirates MLB Betting Odds, Trends & Prediction

 Braves vs. Pirates MLB BETTING PREDICTION

 Take the over.
-The over is 11-4 in the Pirates’ last 15 games overall, is 8-3 in their last 11 home games and is 10-4 in their last 14 games when facing an opponent from the National League.
-On the other side, the over is 7-1 in the Braves’ last eight games against Pittsburgh and has cashed in five out of Atlanta’s six games at PNC Park.
+The over is 12-4 in the Pirates’ last 16 games overall, is 9-2 in their last 11 home games and is 11-4 in their last 15 games against National League opponents.
+On the other side, the over is 8-3 in the Braves’ last 11 games against the Pirates, is 8-3 in their last 11 games when playing the Pittsburgh at PNC Park and is 30-12 in their last 42 games when facing an opponent from the NL Central Division.